palashkaria/roam-modifiers/README.md

 I have some more modifications applied on top of it.

-- a viewdata square (⌗) for block refs 🚀
-    - Seems appropriate, as # evolved from ⌗ :)

 - Sidebar overlay/slide in - don't move content on hover 🔥
   - this is pretty hacky, but I am going to keep this updated if it breaks.
 I need it too much.

+- Viewdata square (⌗) for block refs 🚀
+  - Seems appropriate, as # evolved from ⌗ :)

 - Better scrollbars 🤓
   - (increase size on hover, have space around them (like OSX!))
   - This uses a tiny border CSS hack I learned, using border to create the space